Canada-United Kingdom relations

 Canada and the United Kingdom enjoy a long and robust commercial relationship.

-The UK was Canada’s fourth-largest single-country trading partner for goods and services in 2023, with trade valued at $45 billion.
-Around 3,500 Canadian companies—93% of which are small and medium-sized enterprises—export goods to the UK.
+The UK was Canada’s third-largest single-country trading partner for goods and services in 2024, with trade valued at $61.0 billion.
+Nearly 3,500 Canadian companies—93.0% of which are small and medium-sized enterprises—export goods to the UK.

-The UK is an important source of foreign direct investment for Canada, ranking second after the United States on the ultimate investing country basis.
-There are more than 1,000 UK affiliates that employ over 155,000 people in Canada.
-The UK is also an attractive market for Canadian investors, ranking as the third largest recipient country, and largest in Europe, for Canadian investment abroad.
+The UK is an important source of foreign direct investment for Canada, ranking second after the United States on an ultimate investing country basis.
+In 2023, there were more than 1,100 UK affiliates in Canada employing over 169,000 people.
+The UK is also an attractive market for Canadian investors.
+It ranks as the third largest recipient country in the world (and the largest in Europe) for Canadian direct investment abroad.

-Canada and the UK also have strong partnerships in science, technology and innovation, with thriving networks of researchers, universities, and R&D-intensive companies.
-To strengthen these links, Canada and the UK signed an updated Memorandum of Understanding (MoU) on Science, Technology, and Innovation (ST&I) in 2024.
-This renewed agreement highlights our joint commitment to foster research and help tackle global challenges through the commercialization of new innovative solutions.
-This ST&I collaboration identified several key areas for cooperation, including quantum, AI, semiconductors, engineering biology and clean energy.
-Additionally, a focus on scientific diplomacy facilitates the exchange of expertise on issues such as international standards, governance, and regulation of new technologies, and help inform discussions in international forums.
+Canada and the UK also have strong partnerships in science, technology and innovation (STI), with thriving networks of researchers, universities, and R&D‑intensive companies.
+To strengthen these links, Canada and the UK signed an updated Memorandum of Understanding (MoU) on STI and a MoU on quantum computing infrastructure in 2024.
+The STI MOU includes several key areas for cooperation, including quantum, AI, semiconductors, engineering biology and clean energy.
+These MOUs highlight our joint commitment to foster research and to help tackle global challenges through the commercialization of new innovative solutions.
+Additionally, a focus on scientific diplomacy facilitates the exchange of expertise on issues such as international standards, governance, and regulation of new technologies and helps to inform discussions in international forums.

 Related links